seandjones92/seanjonesapp/content/post/putting-a-site-on-netifly.md

 So my theme requires at least Hugo version 0.74 and Netlify was attempting to build it with version 0.54.0.
 When I went to double check my local Hugo install I saw that I was running 0.81.0.
 I needed to find a way to get everything building in a consistent way.

 Luckily there was already [documentation](https://www.netlify.com/blog/2017/04/11/netlify-plus-hugo-0.20-and-beyond/) on how to handle this exact issue!.
-I followed the steps outlined and set my desired build version in `netlify.toml` which I had created at the root of my repository.
+I followed the steps outlined and set my desired build version in `netifly.toml` which I had created at the root of my repository.
 I commit this change and pressed the button asking for another deployment attempt.
-This also failed with the same error.
-For some reason the newly created configuration file wasn't getting picked up.
+This also failed with the same error. ~~For some reason the newly created configuration file wasn't getting picked up.~~ 👈 This was caused by misspelling "netlify" as "netifly" 🤦

 After some more searching I found that I can instead configure this as a variable in Netlify directly.